 Yes it does.
 Stygian Eye reads, "After Stygian Eye leaves play, shuffle it into its owner's deck."
 Since the passive effect does not initiate until after it has left play it must be placed in the discard pile.
 Snow Graves reads, "Cards cannot be moved out of attached discard pile for any reason."
 This prevents Stygian Eye's passive from being able to resolve.
-If I trigger Dreamlands Fanatic's (Dreamlands F47) response to put it it into play what happens if my opponent cancels the effect with Power Drain (Core Set F100)?
+If I trigger Dreamlands Fanatic's (Dreamlands F47) response to put it into play what happens if my opponent cancels the effect with Power Drain (Core Set F100)?

 Because Power Drain is a Disrupt it resolves before the effect that puts Dreamlands Fanatic into play, so the effect is canceled and the card remains in your hand.
-Note: If multiple cards had left play simultaneously you would have multiple response windows where you could trigger the Dreamland Fanatic's effect to put it into play.
+Note: this does not prevent you from triggering Dreamlands Fanatic a second time.

-I know Story card's effects are able to be initated by the player who won that story but are all Conspiracy cards worded like Story cards?
+I know Story card's effects are able to be initiated by the player who won that story but are all Conspiracy cards worded like Story cards?